 Gambler's partner or family

-The gambler's partner, or family, has a more difficult situation than the gambler in many circumstances.
+The gambler's partner, or family, has a more difficult situation than the gambler in many ways.

 There will commonly be several situations and emotional feelings which the partner/spouse may feel they have to contend with: